xdaichain/stake-token/README.md

-# DPOS Token Distribution
+# STAKE Token Distribution
-A repository for DPOS token initialization and distribution used by POSDAO implementation
+A repository for STAKE token initialization and distribution used by POSDAO implementation

 ## Related links:
 - Security audit: